steptools/NC.js/README.md

   ------------------------------------------------------------------------------
   3. Setting up which model to use

-  In config.js put the path of the .stpnc in the file object under the dir key
+  In config.js put the path of the .stpnc file you want to use in the file object under the dir key

   ```
-   "file" : {"dir": "path_to_file"}
+  "file" : {"dir": "path_to_.stpnc_file"}
   ```
  ------------------------------------------------------------------------------
   4. Install Glyphicons